TGOlson/patchwork/README.md

 Patchwork is useful because it takes a lot of worry out of the developer's hands.
 First, it looks for the ```div``` element with ```id='patchwork'```, then it assesses the parent element to see if it's being put into a wrapper.
 Then it looks at the desired patch sizes, and runs a calculation based on the current screen size to come up with patch sizes that will fill the entire screen with no remainder, while staying close to the desired size.

-When finding ideal pixel sizes, Patchwork also does you another solid and handles decimal pixels with ease.
-Each browser renders decimal pixels differently, so to avoid this problem Patchwork checks for any close factors to the desired patch layout that would result in an integer pixel size.
-If non exists (most likely the window height is a prime number), then the patch sizes are rounded up.
+When finding ideal pixel sizes, Patchwork also does you another solid and handles remainder pixels with ease.
+Each browser renders decimal pixels differently, so to avoid this problem Patchwork rounds patch sizes down to the nearest integer, and then evenly distributes the remainder pixels among the rows and columns.

 It also refreshes the calculations on screen resize.
 So what was once a 6 x 3 grid may change to a 3 x 3 grid if the browser if scaled or zoomed.